2-alchemists/krossboard-docs/content/docs/amazon-eks-installation.md

  From AWS Management Console, select a region and move forward.

-## Step 2: Deploy Krossboard from the AWS Marketplace
+## Step 2: Deploy a Krossboard instance
-Proceed as decribed below to create an instance of Krossboard from Azure Marketplace:
+Proceed as decribed below to create an instance of Krossboard from AWS Management Console

 * TODO
 * Ensure that the instance's security groups enable access on the VM on port 80 and 443, i.e. to provide access to Krossboard UI.